dawi369/mk3/backend/docs/README.md

 # MK3 Futures Dashboard - Documentation

+Note: In the future, edge needs to set the delay according to some auth or account.
+The client should not set this.

-Last Updated: November 10, 2025
+Last Updated: November 11, 2025
-Status: Hub Phase 1 Complete ✅ | Edge Phase 1 Complete ✅ | Edge Phase 2 Next 🔄
+Status: Hub Phase 1 Complete ✅ | Edge Phase 2 Complete ✅ | Edge Phase 3 Next 🔄

 ## Documentation Index